Exact number of flips required to sort a burnt stack of pancakes: Main result and method

 \subsection{Algorithmic search of the sequences}

-It can be divided into two steps.
-The first one is to reach optimal flipping sequences for burnt stack of pancakes of sizes $29, 33$ and $37$, and the second one to generalize these sequences to sizes $ 5,9,1 \bmod 12 $.
+This search can be divided into two steps.
+The first one is to reach optimal flipping sequences for burnt stack of pancakes of sizes $29, 33$ and $37$, and the second one to generalize these sequences to sizes $ 5 \bmod 12, 9 \bmod 12$ and $1 \bmod 12 $.

+The main idea behind the use of $"\!\!\bmod 12"$ is that the flipping sequence for $n = 3$ is $[3,2,3,2,3,2]$ and the one for $n = 15$ is $[15,10,4,6,14,6,4,10,15,10,4, 6,$ $14,6,4,10,15,10,4,6,14,6,4,10]$ (see~\cite{HS97}), which is obtained from the previous one by either adding 12 (the number of new pancakes) to the value or by inserting $[10,4,6]$ or $[6,4,10]$.
+This is the first value for which we obtained this simplicity in the computation from a value to the next one (modulo 12), which made it easy to implement and testing if this phenomenon can appear in other flipping sequences.
+It turns out that this is the case.